tcdi/plrust/LINTS.md

 Note that function types (such as the types resulting from closures as required by iterator functions) are still allowed, as these do not have the issues around variance.

-For example, the following code patternF is blocked:
+For example, the following code pattern is blocked:

 ```rust
 fn takes_fn_arg(x: fn()) {